We use cookies on our website to provide you with the best experience. Most of these are essential and already present.

 Are You Ready?

-First physical solo release from legendary vocal improvisor, dancer, and performer Maggie Nicols, and the follow up to Creative Contradiction (Takuroku 2020).
+*the LP and 2CD contain different material.* First physical solo release from legendary vocal improvisor, dancer, and performer Maggie Nicols, and the follow up to Creative Contradiction (Takuroku 2020).
 While she might be best known as an improviser (most notably in Spontaneous Music Ensemble, the Feminist Improvising Group and more recently with the likes of Les Diaboliques, Maggie Nicols’ talents stretch into song, dance, poetry, performance and composition.
-When Cafe OTO was shut over lockdown we invited her to follow up the wonderful …
+When Cafe OTO was shut over lockdo…

 Two Duos